karno-bh/crosswordist/README.md

 ```
 **Technical note**, the separation of index creation and its usage is mainly driven by the fact that
 index preparation takes a time while written in Python.
 Interesting, that while profiling the most
-slow space is converting stream of booleans to bytes.
+slow space is a converting stream of booleans to bytes.
 On the other hand this operation should be
 performed (almost) only once and thus instead of struggling with performance index preparation moved
 out as a separate step.
 The expressiveness and readability of Python counts more than converting
 one file with static data to another even if it takes half a minute.